LightTable/user-guide/configuration.md

 ### Configure behaviors

-To add a behavior to your `user.behaviors` file, add a vector in the format `[:TAG :COMMAND :ARG1 :ARG2 ...]` \(e.g., `[:editor :lt.objs.editor/no-wrap]`\).
-If a command takes arguments append them after the command \(e.g., `[:app :lt.objs.app/set-default-zoom-level 0.8]`\).
+To add a behavior to your `user.behaviors` file, add a vector in the format `[:TAG :COMMAND :ARG1 :ARG2 ...]` (e.g., `[:editor :lt.objs.editor/no-wrap]`).
+If a command takes arguments append them after the command (e.g., `[:app :lt.objs.app/set-default-zoom-level 0.8]`).

 Behaviors that are set by default can be disabled/subtracted/removed by prefixing the command with `-`  \(e.g., `[:editor :-lt.objs.editor/no-wrap]`\).

 ### Change theme

+**LightTable standard themes**

-To set the editor theme, execute the `Settings: User behaviors` command, type `[:editor :lt.objs.style/set-theme "" ]` and in between quotation marks type a theme name \(auto-complete will help you here\).
+To set the editor theme, execute the `Settings: User behaviors` command, type `[:editor :lt.objs.style/set-theme "" ]` and in between quotation marks type a theme name (auto-complete will help you here).

+Example:
+> [:editor :lt.objs.style/set-theme  "rubyblue" ]

-To see what different themes look like, try [the CodeMirror theme demo](http://codemirror.com/demo/theme.html).
+To see what different themes look like, try [the CodeMirror theme demo](http://codemirror.net/demo/theme.html).

-> Note: Some themes listed there may not be available because Light Table may not be on the same CodeMirror version as the demo.
+Note: Some themes listed there may not be available because Light Table may not be on the same CodeMirror version as the demo.

+**Third party themes**

+You have two options, many third party theme packages can be found in the plugin manager.

+Or to try other third party themes, like [these ones](https://github.com/FarhadG/code-mirror-themes),
+1. download a third party theme
+2. check if the local LightTable user themes folder  .config/LightTable/User/core/css/themes/ already exists
+2. move the theme to the local LightTable user themes folder
-To try third party themes, like [these ones](https://github.com/FarhadG/code-mirror-themes), download them and add an entry for it in user.behaviors file:  `[:app :lt.objs.style/provide-theme "theme-name" "/full/path/to/theme/css"]`.
-Once a theme is provided you can set it with the aforementioned `set-theme`.
+3. add an entry for it in user.behaviors file:  `[:app :lt.objs.style/provide-theme "new-theme-name" "/core/css/themes/new-theme-name.css"]`.
+4. Once a theme is set up you can choose it like the standard themes.

 ### Change keybindings?